Updated: Mar 3

-While in traditional testing there is a separation between development and test teams, Agile testing is based on collaboration and cross-functional teams working towards a common goal without any separation between testers and developers.
+While there is a separation between development and test teams in traditional testing, Agile testing is based on collaboration and cross-functional teams working towards a common goal without separating testers and developers.

-As you can imagine, testing in the Agile environment has some built-in benefits that made it superior to traditional testing.
-Benefits like fast delivery, reduced development risk and the improvement of overall quality.
+As you can imagine, testing in the Agile environment has some built-in benefits that make it superior to traditional testing.
+Benefits like fast delivery, reduced development risk and improved overall quality.

 Let’s review the main benefits of Agile testing:

-In addition, Agile testing provides quick results in shorter cycles, which increases the visibility of project quality.
+In addition, Agile testing provides quick results in shorter cycles, increasing project quality visibility.
 This helps the development team take corrective actions to optimize product quality and performance when needed.

 Communication and Collaboration

 Agile teams should be cross-functional, which means that they should have all the technical capabilities to handle all aspects of testing.
-When an Agile team is built based on this approach, it has all team members, such as developers, testers and architects, working as a single unit at the same physical location.
-That obviously increases collaboration and face-to-face communication (bypassing documentation processes) throughout the entire development lifecycle.
+When an Agile team is built based on this approach, all team members, such as developers, testers, and architects, work as a single unit at the exact physical location.
+That increases collaboration and face-to-face communication (bypassing documentation processes) throughout the development lifecycle.

 Collective Ownership of Testing

 In the traditional test environment, testing was under the full responsibility of the testing team.
-In Agile testing, the whole team is responsible for the quality, which makes each team member a potential contributor to the testing effort.
+In Agile Testing, the whole team is responsible for the quality, making each team member a potential contributor to the testing effort.

 As part of any new development, the team also estimates testing effort for any functionality they intend to deliver.
-This helps the team produce accurate estimations, because they estimate a small chunk of development instead of estimating testing effort for the whole project (which almost never reflects the true timeline).
+This helps the team produce accurate estimations because they estimate a small chunk of development instead of estimating testing effort for the whole project (which rarely reflects the proper timeline).

 An Efficient Way to Handle Software Bugs

-Agile testing provides a better approach to handling software bugs compared to traditional testing.
-In Agile testing, bugs are closed faster, as part of the day-to-day coding and testing activities.
-Testers and developers sitting together in the same physical location enables them to share immediate feedback without adding further risk to the code.
+Agile testing provides a better approach to handling software bugs than traditional testing.
+In Agile testing, bugs are closed faster as part of the day-to-day coding and testing activities.
+Testers and developers sitting together in the exact physical location enables them to share immediate feedback without adding additional risk to the code.

 Continuous Feedback Based on Incremental Releases